msavoury-carecloud/deepstream.io-website/permissioning.md

 the former case, `$firstname === 'John'` and in the latter case `$firstname === 'Jane'`.

-The wildcard symbol in Valve is the asterisk (the symbol '*') and it matches every character until the end of the string.
-Wildcards start with a dollar sign and match everything until a slash is encountered.
+The wild card symbol in Valve is the asterisk (the symbol '*') and it matches every character until the end of the string.
+Wild cards start with a dollar sign and match everything until a slash is encountered.
 Note that identifiers can in principle contain any character.
 Nevertheless, if you use an asterisk in an identifier, deepstream offers no way to match specifically this character.